fnakashima/nd00333_AZMLND_C2/README.md

 #### Create and publish a pipeline
 Published pipelines allow external services to interact with them so that they can do work more efficiently.
 We build an Azure ML pipleine, publish and run it in Jupyter Notebook.

-#### Documentation
-Finally we demonstrate all our work by using this README and a short screencast.

 ## Key Steps